 I love that this peanut butter cookie recipe is straightforward and packed with loads of natural peanut butter.
 My favorite part is the extra sugar on edge.
 It just gives the cookie a perfect little crunch!

 All-purpose flour (APF) - Provides the structure for the cookies.
-All purpose flour is an excellent all-around flour and the perfect flour for this recipe.
+All-purpose flour is an excellent all-around flour and the perfect flour for this recipe.

 Baking powder and baking soda - create the perfect lift and spread you are looking for in a cookie.
-Ensure that your baking powder and soda are no older than six months for best results.
+Ensure that your baking powder and soda are no older than six months for the best results.
 Also, stay away from the baking soda in your refrigerator.
 While tempting in a pinch, it will make your cookies taste like everything in your fridge.
 (I can vouch from personal experience.)

 Salt - Best results use a pinch of salt, such as common table salt or sea salt.